chrislalos/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/csi-delauth-hook/index.md

 - `UNVERIFIED`: The user fails to authenticate due to invalid credentials.
 - `ACCOUNT_LOCKED`: The user account is locked.
 - `ACCOUNT_DISABLED`: The user account is disabled.
-- `PASSWORD_EXPIRED`: The user password has expired
+- `PASSWORD_EXPIRED`: The user password is expired.
 - `UNKNOWN_USER`: The user does not exist in the source

 or an object containing an `appUser.profile` property set to one of the following values: